 Our Community Adult Learning Program focuses on these areas

 Adult Literacy and Foundational Learning: English language learning (ELL), volunteer tutor program, basic computers, numeracy

-Community Capacity Building: community & family development, workplace readiness, computer & technology training, communication skills.
+Community Capacity Building: community & family development (Scams and Frauds, Mental Health Workshops), workplace readiness, computer & technology training (Microsoft Word and Excel), communication skills.

 Learner Support Services: Post-Secondary information, computer and internet access, knowledgeable referrals

-The Learning Center meeting rooms and board rooms may be available for rent.
+The Learning Center meeting rooms and board rooms are available for rent.
 Access to computers, projectors, video conferencing equipment is also available.
 Call for information on rentals and fees: 780-208-3754